Financial-Times/engineering-progression/docs/competencies.md

 If you want to add a new level, you'll also have to create the relevant `levelname.html` file in [`site/pages/competencies`](../site/pages/competencies).

 Once you've committed your changes and opened a pull request, your changes will be automatically tested to make sure that the files are in the correct format.
-Pay attention to the status of your pull request and use the CircleCI interface to review any errors.
+Pay attention to the status of your pull request and use the GitHub Actions interface to review any errors.

 ## Editing Locally